×

 “We get very excited about this menu and this time of year,” he says.
 “It’s a chance for us to do a little something different and creative, and to showcase all of our great local seafood and farms.
 What’s exciting for myself, our chefs and cooks, is that specials like these allow us to stray a little outside the Creole boundary.”

-And even if a local restaurant does not offer a menu uniquely developed for Lent this season, you can bet you’ll find seafood-centric dishes there anyway—all year long.
+And even if a restaurant does not offer a menu uniquely developed for Lent this season, you can bet you’ll find seafood-centric dishes there anyway—all year long.